-During 2023, we continued education, training and s programmes to further develop our round cybersecurity.
-These progressed year, with all areas of the pre aware, engaged, and rity. a that everyone is a urity, over 1,600 Proman le awareness training, of training recorded. ge completion rate for ond general awareness, nd need to develop the nowledge and skills of
+During 2023, we continued education, training and vareness programmes to further develop our ure around cybersecurity.
+These progressed during the year, with all areas of the v being more aware, engaged, and cybersecurity.

+that everyone is a urity, over 1,600 Proman the awareness training, os es of training recorded. ge completion rate for ond general awareness, and need to develop the cybersecurity knowledge and skills of the continuously.